zarif98sjs/Fourier-Art/README.md

 * [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)
   * Install this extension in VSCOde to create a server

 Note : You can use other editors like Atom or Sublime .
-VSCode is just me preffered choice <br>
+VSCode is just my preffered choice <br>